 - More than 30 trillion objects stored on Microsoft Azure.

 Our business runs on Azure, and we are dedicated to increasing our footprint in the cloud, migrating our on-premises resources to Azure.
 The sheer volume of infrastructure in Azure requires a management solution and approach that allows our IT teams to deploy and manage Azure resources in an efficient and timely manner.

 Understanding Azure Resource Manager

-Azure Resource Manager provides the latest framework for the resources used to create solutions in Azure.
-It gives you a new way to deploy and manage Azure resources as a solution.
-For example, for an application that is used to track sales records your solution might consist of several Azure virtual machines connected by Azure Virtual Networks, and using a variety of other Azure resources.
+Azure Resource Manager provides the framework for the resources used to create solutions in Azure.
+It gives you a way to deploy and manage Azure resources as a solution.
+For example, for an application that is used to track sales records your solution might consist of several Azure virtual machines connected by Azure Virtual Networks and using a variety of other Azure resources.

 The Azure Resource Manager model involves several important components: